 Joan agreed to do the film introductions in exchange for the network's promotion of the Muscular Dystrophy Association.

-July 6: Joan dismisses her long-time secretary Florence Walsh and gives Walsh her final paycheck along with a very large bonus.
+July 6: Joan fires her long-time secretary Florence Walsh and gives Walsh her final paycheck along with a very large bonus.

-Walsh was a secretary furnished by Pepsi-Cola, and along with Joan's removal from the company's board of directors, Walsh's salary was no longer compensated.
+Walsh was a secretary furnished to Joan by Pepsi-Cola, and along with Joan's removal from the company's board of directors Walsh's salary is no longer compensated by the company.